 The Poppy is the Royal Canadian Legion’s symbol of Remembrance.
 The Legion’s Annual Poppy Campaign runs from the last Friday in October through Remembrance Day.
 Conducted by over 400 local Legion Branches, coast to coast, the campaign is the single largest source of funds for the Branches to support Veterans of the Canadian Armed Forces and the RCMP and their families.
 Each local Branch uses volunteers to organize and run their campaigns with all funds collected staying, in trust, at that Branch.
 The Branch Executives are accountable for the strict control of the funds and spending goes through a multi-level approval process.

 All funds collected during the Poppy campaign stay within our community.
-During the past year, the Byron-Springbank Legion Branch 533 has distributed almost $30,000 from our Poppy Fund to support Veterans and their families in our community.
+During the 2019 Poppy Campaign, the Byron-Springbank Legion Branch 533 raised just under $43,000.00 and has already has distributed $23,800.00 from our Poppy Fund to support Veterans and their families in our community.
 The Fund also supports Youth Education programmes in both elementary and secondary schools.

-Byron-Springbank Branch 533 volunteers will start delivering Poppy donations boxes to businesses, schools and organizations within our area on Friday, October 25th.
+For the 2020 Poppy Campaign, the Byron-Springbank Branch 533 volunteers will start delivering Poppy donations boxes to businesses, schools and organizations within our area on Friday, October 30th.
 If you happen to be missed and wish to have a Poppy Donation box for your business, please all 519-472-3300 and a donation box will be delivered.